A Guide to Names of Weeds (With Pictures)

 - Height: 1 foot (30 cm)

 - Notes: A perennial weed with yellow flowers.
-The ovary becomes a burr, or spiky seed head, with hooks when it matures.
+When it matures, the ovary becomes a burr, or spiky seed head, with hooks.
 This aids the dispersal of seeds as they catch in the fur of passing animals.

 22. Common Horsetail